-An aggregate of \$5.0 million in principal amount of 2025 Debentures are issued and outstanding pursuant to the 2025 Debenture Indenture.
+An aggregate of \$5.0 million in principal amount of 2025 Debentures were issued and outstanding pursuant to the 2025 Debenture Indenture as of December 31, 2024.
 The fees of Odyssey Trust Company, the trustee under the 2025 Debenture Indenture, for the administration of the 2025 Debenture Indenture are paid by Western.
-The 2025 Debentures were available in minimum denominations of \$1,000 (and integral multiples of \$1,000 thereafter).

-Each 2025 Debenture is convertible into Common Shares at a conversion price of \$0.48 per Common Share.
-The 2025 Debentures will mature on December 31, 2025, and bear interest at the rate of 9.6% per annum, payable semi-annually at the end of March and September in each year.
-If the closing price of the Common Shares on the TSXV is \$0.65 or greater for 20 consecutive trading days, Western may, at its option, force the conversion of the 2025 Debentures into Common Shares.
+On December 31, 2024, each 2025 Debenture was convertible into Common Shares at a conversion price of \$0.4725 per Common Share after giving effect to the adjustment resulting from the completion of the Rights Offering.
+The 2025 Debentures would have matured on December 31, 2025, and bore interest at the rate of 9.6% per annum, payable semi-annually at the end of March and September in each year.
+On February 27, 2025, the Corporation announced that the forced conversion provision of the 2025 Debenture Indenture had been triggered and the 2025 Debentures were converted on March 7, 2025.